togglebyte/anathema-guide/src/components.md

 ## Focus and receiving events

-Mouse events are sent to all components, however key events are only sent to the component that currently has focus.
+Assuming `.enable_mouse()` on the runtime, mouse events are sent to all components, however key events are only sent to the component that currently has focus.

-It is possible to assign focus to a component from another component using `context.set_focus`.
+It is possible to assign focus to a component from another component using `context.components.by_name("my_component").set_focus()`.

+For more information about querying components see [Messaging](./components/messages.md).

 `set_focus` takes an attribute name and a value.
 It is possible to call `set_focus` on multiple components within a single frame.
 This will result in